-• IT Service State Critical: Name of IT Service

-- IT Service State Major: Name of IT Service

-- IT Service State Minor: Name of IT Service

-- IT Service State Notice: Name of IT Service
+- IT Service State Critical: Name of IT Service - IT Service State Major: Name of IT Service - IT Service State Minor: Name of IT Service - IT Service State Notice: Name of IT Service

-Events for IT Services 95
+Events for IT Services 78

-In the Event Console, you will see something like this:
+In the Event Console, you will see the following information:

-- Leads to the IT Service Summary page for the IT Service. - Name.
+- IT Service icon ( ).
+Leads to the IT Service Summary page for the IT Service. - Name.
 Name of IT Service. - Type.
 Type of IT Service. - Event Message.
 IT Service State [severity]: [name of IT Service].